theupdateframework/taps/tap11.md

 # Abstract

 This TAP clarifies the relation between wireline formats and the required behavior of the system.
-TAP 11 clarifies that TUF does no mandate a wireline format and describes a mechanism for standarding wireline formats (through the use of a 'profile').
+TAP 11 clarifies that TUF does not mandate a wireline format and describes a mechanism for standardizing wireline formats (through the use of a 'profile').
 All clients and servers that implement a profile will have the same wireline format and will thus be able to work together.

 # Motivation